FRINXio/FRINX-machine/README.md

 - 16GB RAM
 - 4x CPU

 You can deploy the FM either locally with all services running on a single node, or you can split UniFlow and UniConfig instances among multiple nodes.
-UniFlow is always running on the manager node.
+UniFlow is always running on the docker swarm manager node.

 To deploy an FM swarm cluster you need at least one machine with Ubuntu 18.04 installed.

-## Deployment
+## Single-node deployment
+Installation and running of UniFlow and UniConfig on the same machine.
 ### Installation
 Run the install script, this will check and download the neccessary prerequisities:
 ```sh